GoogleChrome/web.dev/src/site/content/en/secure/fixing-mixed-content/index.md

       alt="Chrome DevTools showing the warnings displayed when active mixed content is blocked">
 </figure>

-If you find warnings like these on your site, you need to fix the `http://` URLs listed in these errors and warnings in your site's source.
+If you find warnings like these for `http://` URLs on your site, you need to fix them in your site's source.
 It's helpful to make a list of these URLs, along with the page you found them on, for use when you fix them.

 {% Aside %}